Walthamstow F.C.: New ownership (2018–present)

+2023–25 home shirt, designed in collaboration with the William Morris Gallery using the "Yare" pattern created around 1892 by John Henry Dearle for Morris & Co.

 The club was soon renamed under the new ownership to Walthamstow F.C.
 They won the 2021–22 Essex Senior Football League, the club's first league title in 37 years, with joint managers John Mackie and Terry Spillane.
 They were promoted to Division One Central of the Southern League.
 Mackie and Spillane were dismissed after four games at the start of the 2022–23 season.
 Former Walthamstow player and Welwyn Garden City manager, Nicky Ironton, was appointed as manager.
 Walthamstow finished the season in 4th place and qualified for promotion playoffs but were defeated in the semi-final.

 Walthamstow were transferred back to the Isthmian League North Division for the 2023–24 season, the club's first appearance since their relegation in 2014.
 The culmination of a three-year kit-design project, the season's new kits were designed as a collaboration with the William Morris Gallery, Walthamstow being the town where William Morris was born.
 The collaboration was a world first between a museum and football club.
 Ironton departed the club after defeat in three consecutive games left the side in 9th place.
 After a successful interim period with two wins out of three games, interim manager Vinny Murphy was appointed as manager.
 Murphy led the club to a 6th-place finish followed by a 10th-place finish.

-On 15 November 2024, Vinny Murphy was replaced by Colin Reid.
+On 15 November 2024, Vinny Murphy was replaced by Colin Reid, and then by Gifton Noel-Williams.